rubykube/kite2/README.md

 TODO: Delete this and the text above, and describe your gem

+## TODO

+1. Split the root command into separate files.
+2. Find a way to extend Kite with plugins either by loading custom commands or extending the module
+3. Create an example git wrapper(kite-git)
+4. Integrate the git wrapper inside the plugin

 ## Installation

 Add this line to your application's Gemfile: